sdjangam/Data-visualisation-/README.md

 For any good data science story, it is very important to visualize it nicely.
 Visualizations help us understand data and insights much better.

-I cover basic of visualizations in R and Python in those respective modules.
+I cover basics of visualizations in R and Python in those respective modules.
 In this module, I will talk about innovative ways of visualizing complex and large data.

 ![image](https://user-images.githubusercontent.com/67232573/114191748-9c3a1000-9901-11eb-93c2-07a901dfacd2.png)